 - (1) Expenditures reported on the Schedule are reported on the modified accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance and/or OMB Circular A87, Cost Principles for State, Local, and Indian Tribal Governments, wherein certain types of expenditures are not allowable or are limited as to reimbursement.

-- (2) Oak Ridge Schools has elected to use 5.00 percent indirect cost rate for the following programs and 0.00% percent indirect cost rate for all other Restricted Programs, as allowed under the Uniform Guidance:
+- (2) Oak Ridge Schools has elected to use an indirect cost rate of 6.0% for the following programs, as allowed under the Uniform Guidance:

 - a.
 Title I

 - b.
 Title II

 - c.
 Title III

 - d.
 Title IV

 - e.
-CRESO
+Carl Perkins ACT

 - f.
-Carl Perkins ACT

-- g.
-IDEA B
+IDEA Grants